Home > Recipes > Gluten-Free Blueberry Muffins (Banana Oat, Dairy-Free)

 • To that add the dry ingredients (maple sugar, flour, salt and baking powder).
 Reserve 1-2 tablespoons of flour to coat the blueberries.

-• Then add the blueberries (coated with flour), gently incorporate them into the muffin batter.
+• Fold in the blueberries (coated with flour), gently mix.

-• Spoon the batter into the prepared muffin tins, filling each about three-fourths full.
+• Spoon the batter into the prepared muffin tin, filling each about three-fourths full.

 Step 4.
 Make the crumble topping (optional):

 • Add all ingredients in a small bowl.
 Mix with your hand to combine.
-Sprinkle the topping evenly on top of the unbaked muffins.
+Sprinkle the topping evenly on top of each muffin.

-• Bake the muffins at 400F for 10 minutes then reduce the temperature to 375F and bake for another 20-25 minutes.
-If you’re using gluten free flour you might need additional 5-10 minutes.
+• Bake the muffins at 400F for 10 minutes then reduce the temperature to 360F and bake for another 25-30 minutes.
+If you’re using regular flour, you'll need only 20-25 minutes.

 Notes

-• Instead of regular butter, I use a plant based butter, but you can easily use some unflavored oil, like avocado oil or grape-seed oil.
+• Instead of regular butter, I used a plant based butter.
+Unflavored oil, like avocado oil should also work.

-• For gluten free version use a gluten free flour mix.
-Using a single type of gluten free flour like rice or sorghum might yield a really crumbly texture and probably dry.
+• Flour: I used my gluten free flour mix.
+Using a single type of gluten free flour like rice or sorghum might yield a really crumbly texture and probably dry too.

 • The thicker the muffin batter, the taller and puffier the blueberry banana oatmeal muffin will be.